lfmnovaes/leaderboard/README.md

 ### Prerequisites

-An updated web browser
+An updated web browser (preferably Chrome/Firefox/Opera/Edge)

 ### Usage

 - Add your name and your score in the right side form to add to the leaderboard
-- Communicates with the Microverse API server to register your name and score to the database
+- Communicates with an external API service to register your name and score to a database

 ## Authors